 Katherine Ferrers, heiress to a fortune was married against her will at the age of

-fourteen to Thomas Handshake.
+fourteen to Thomas Fanshawe.
 Bored with married life and an absent husband she took

 to highway robbery in the company of Ralph Chaplin, a local farmer.
 Chaplin was hanged

 Katherine continued alone until she was fatally wounded one night and died outside

 her home at Markyate Cell, near Wheathampstead.
 Her body was discovered by servants